Plazarama/plazarama.github.io/_posts/2015-10-16-plazarama-project.markdown

 ---
-title:  "Plazarama Project"
+title: Plazarama Project
-date:   2015-10-16
+date: 2015-10-16T00:00:00.000Z
-description: Description of the project
+description: Description of the project.
+published: true
 ---

 This is the blog por the Plazarama Project.
 And what is this?